- Portable with a compact design.

 Its compact size and ease of use make this an excellent portable heater to heat your tent wherever you have an electric supply available.
 With its fan-assisted ceramic element, your tent will go from zero to cozy in no time and you won’t have to worry about keeping a supply of spare gas bottles to hand.

-Buyer’s Guide to the Best Heater for Camping Tents
+Buyer’s Guide for Buying the Best Tent Heaters for Camping

 If you’re in the market for a new heater for your camping tent, be sure to read through our buyer’s guide before making your decision.
 Packed with useful information on all of the essential features, it’ll help you to find the best heater for your next cold-weather adventure.